SoumilRay/PS1-IIRS-Flood-Analysis/README.md

 because these also can lead to dark spots, and then we calculated the area for the same.

+#  Using Feature Collections
 We have found a feature collection for separating the Assam region and also filtered the Sentinel 1 collection using the properties we need, which include the following:
 1. Instrument Mode: IW
 2. Transmitter Receiver Polarisation: VH
 3. Orbit Properties Pass: DESCENDING.
 We can choose ASCENDING also, but it has to be anyone because otherwise, it’ll lead to pictures with multiple angles

+# Using Mosaics
+To analyze the impact of rainfall on a particular region, we employ the mosaic function.
+This function enables us to average data for a set of images and generates a single image that represents the entire set.
+We begin by collecting two sets of images: one captured before the rainfall and the other captured after the rainfall.
+To ensure consistency in our analysis, we select the months of March through June as the ”before” period and the months of July through October as the ”after” period.
+Next, we use the mosaic function to generate two images: one representing the ”before” period and the other representing the ”after” period.
+We then clip these mosaic images to the geometry we have chosen for analysis, which in this case is the Assam location.
+This approach allows us to visualize and compare the two images side by side, providing insights into the effects of rainfall on the Assam region

+#  Speckle Filtering
+In the context of satellite imagery acquired in the Synthetic Aperture Radar (SAR) format, speckles refer to the noise that appears in the images due to the backscattering technique used to generate them.
+SAR images are formed by sending out a radar signal towards the Earth’s surface and measuring the time it takes for the signal to bounce back and return to the sensor.
+This process results in the detection of echoes that vary in intensity, which are then used to create an image of the target area.
+Speckle formation occurs as a result of the reflection of radar waves from rough surfaces on the Earth’s surface.
+The roughness of the surface causes the radar waves to scatter in multiple directions, leading to pixel-to-pixel variations in the intensity of the echoes detected by the sensor.
+This variation in intensity manifests as a granular pattern, which can obscure the underlying features of interest in the image.
+The presence of speckles in SAR images is a challenge for image analysis and interpretation, as it reduces the visual clarity and can lead to errors in automated processing and analysis.
+Various techniques have been developed to mitigate the effects of speckles in SAR images, including filtering and despeckling algorithms that aim to reduce the noise while preserving the underlying features of interest.

+#  Calculating Flood Area
+The next step in the procedure would be to find the difference between the 2 images, before and after, respectively.
+We will use the divide function for the same.
+After this, we need to threshold the image using a specific threshold which gives us the flooded area.
+But, our work is not done here.
+If we notice carefully, this will also count permanent water regions and those regions with very low slopes because of the lack of reflection from these places.
+So we need to eliminate these areas before counting our final flooded area We eliminate permanent water using the GSW feature collection containing permanent water fields.
+We also have to remove the misclassified isolated points, i.e., say we have a point that is water according to our classification, but if we check the 25 closest points around this point and see the number of water points and we get less than 8 points as water, then that would mean that this point is misclassified and should not be counted in the same.
+Here we use the Google Earth Engine’s in-built terrain algorithm to select property slope and eliminate areas with a slope less than five, i.e., the slope threshold in our situation.
+After all this processing, we get the feature collection with the flooded area marked as red, as shown in the image